concordchat-legacy/api-docs/README.md

 # Intro
-Welcome to the Official Documentation for the Concord Standard APIs (Energia).
+Welcome to the Official Documentation for the Redux Standard APIs (Energia).

 ## APIs Documented